astronomer/docs/astro/terraform-provider-get-started.md

 :::publicpreview
 :::

-To use [Terraform](https://www.terraform.io/) with Astro, you must set up authorize the [Astro Terraform Provider](https://registry.terraform.io/providers/astronomer/astro/0.3.0) to access and modify your Astro Organization resources.
-Then, you can programattically update your Astro Organization using Terraform files.
+To use [Terraform](https://www.terraform.io/) with Astro, you must authorize the [Astro Terraform Provider](https://registry.terraform.io/providers/astronomer/astro/0.3.0) to access and modify your Astro Organization resources.
+Then, you can programmatically update your Astro Organization using Terraform files.

 ## Prerequisites